 Therefore, the best foods to break a fast are low in starchy carbohydrates and rich in healthy fats that promote nutrient absorption.

-However, you should not overeat when breaking the fast.
+However, it would be best not to overeat when breaking the fast.

 Especially after extended fasts, take up eating again with a small meal and eat slowly.
 Furthermore, traditionally known remedies such as bone broth or diluted apple cider vinegar are the best foods to break a fast.

 On the one hand, they activate your gut microbiome.
-On the other hand, these foods supply your body with those essential nutrients that it lost during extended fasts.
+On the other hand, these foods supply your body with those essential nutrients lost during extended fasts.